 5. Visit Local Home Improvement Stores

 Take a trip to the big home improvement stores and find the materials that will be needed.
 Write the details of the items down or take pictures of them.
-This includes the items’ names, prices, and the SKU numbers.
+This includes the items’ names, prices, and SKU numbers.
 This will help you categorize and calculate the cost of all the materials needed.

 You can create a spreadsheet database of these materials for future use.
 This will save a lot of time when making a future house repair estimate.

 This also helps you know exactly what materials to use and what they will cost for any property rehab in your area.

 Here are the essential steps to estimate house item replacements:

 - Determine the current age of each item